csarvi/mat4376/blog/README.md

 }

-shiny::shinyApp(ui=ui, server=server)
+shiny::shinyApp(ui=ui, server=server, options=list(launch.browser=T))
 ```

-Take note, every element that goes inside of `...` in `shiny::fluidPage()` needs to be specified in a list-like structure --i.e. separater by a comma.
+Take note, every element that goes inside of `...` in `shiny::fluidPage()` needs to be specified in a list-like structure --i.e. separated by a comma.
 Our webpage now has a title and a text box.
+Running the whole code again should yield a webpage with a text box --feel free to type anything!
+I also introduced `options=list(launch.browser=T)` to `shiny::shinyApp()`.
+What it does is exactly what it says: it launches your app on your <strong>default browser</strong>.

+By now, we need to introduce the concept of reactivity in `shiny` --see this [reactivity overview](https://shiny.rstudio.com/articles/reactivity-overview.html) for a more in-depth dicussion.
+In your app, the text input inside the text box is a reactive value and this value can be accessed through the `inputId` label in the function `shiny::textAreaInput(inputId="inputSentence", ...)`.
+The values in the text box area is reacting to the user's input.
+This input is changed _in loco_ as the user types something new to the text.
+You can access the values from the text box in your browser like so:

+1. Run your app;

+2. Once you are on your browser, type `Ctrl + shift + I` to access the developer tools;

+3. Go to "Console" and type `$("#inputSentence").val()`, an empty string (`""`) is returned;

+4. Now type something in the textbox and repeat (3); the console should return the text input in the text box;

+Now I am introducing another widget: `shiny::actionButton()`.
+The purpose of this widget is to trigger some action in your app once a button is pressed.
+Why do we need an action button?

+##### Reactive values

 ----
 <sup name="footnote1">1</sup> I use the notation `package::function` whenever possible to make clear where that function comes from.
 Alternatively, you can load the package using `library(package)`